Consumer fireworks: Regulations

 Laws regarding consumer fireworks vary between countries and states.

 Asia

 In Asia, fireworks are commonly displayed during Lunar New Year.
 Traditionally, firecrackers were used to scare off evil spirits.
+Consumer fireworks can be found sold in some old-fashioned convenience stores.

 India

 In India, fireworks are primarily sold and lit during the Hindu festival of Diwali.

 Due to the increasing levels of Air pollution in Delhi and the greater National Capital Region, the sale of fireworks were banned in the city by the Supreme Court during Diwali in 2017.

 Philippines

 In the Philippines, fireworks are primarily sold and lit during New Year's Eve.

 Europe

 Belgium

 In Belgium, fireworks (except category 1) cannot be sold to anyone under the age of 16.
 Fireworks are available for purchase year round, but may only be used by police permission.

 Finland

 In Finland, fireworks (other than novelties and sparklers) are usually sold between Christmas and New Year's Day.
 It is legal to sell fireworks all year round (predominantly through online retailers).
 However, they may only be used on New Year's Eve from 6 pm to 2 am the following morning.